Driving in Spain as a UK citizen: things you must know

 • If you have children in cars, you need to beware of the following terms:

-• Includes all seats for babies since just born up to when they have 105 cm of height.
+• Includes all seats for babies from just born up to when they have 105 cm in height.
 These baby seats must be attached with Isofix, with the only exception of seats for children of 15 months old that can be strapped with the car seatbelt.

 • Includes all seats for children with a height over 100 cm, the boosters must have a rigid back to improve child protection in case of an accident.